What is the NHLBI? It’s the National Heart, Lung and Blood Institute, a sub-department of the National Institutes of Health.

 This really bothers me.
 They are counseling children to eat a low-fat diet.
 Given the fact that long term study results show those with lower cholesterol die at higher rates from all causes, I find this sickening.
 Children need rich nutrition in full-fat dairy products and animal foods to get the vitamins they need to grow and develop normally.

 Another Interesting Note about the NHLBI

-They also have a web page which promotes a pamphlet about cholesterol called "High Blood Cholesterol - What You Need to Know."
+They also have a web page that promotes a pamphlet about cholesterol called “High Blood Cholesterol – What You Need to Know.”

 I read the document, and it has some blatant lies in it, including: